w8be/OpenSkyDash/README.md

 **Data sources:**

 - **Open-Meteo** — Free weather API, no API key required.
 Fetched directly by each user's browser (rate limits are per-user, not per-server).
-Optional API key support in Settings for higher rate limits.

 No configuration needed — weather works automatically based on your station coordinates.